Roger Clarke's Web-Site

 Further articulation might provide each individual with a choice between the following two criteria:

-1. A general consent, subject to zero or more specific denials; and
+1. A general consent, subject to zero or more specific denials; or

 2. A general denial, subject to zero or more specific consents.